 previous plastic related posts

 Did you know that around 64% of new fabrics today are made out of plastic.
 They contain materials such as polyester, nylon, acrylic and polyamide.
-Have you… Read more “did you know your clothes are full of plastic?”
+Have you read PART 1 of this series?
+Each time we wash these materials they shed millions of plastic microfibres, it’s estimated that each load of washing could shed up… Read more “did you know your clothes are full of plastic?”